Read Time: 8 minutes

-Considered both a food and a medicine, pine pollen was traditionally used in the treatment of fatigue, viruses, diabetes, hypertension, asthma, and prostate diseases (1).
-Pine pollen was prepared in extracts and tinctures, and the powder was cooked into foods.
+Traditionally, pine pollen was used in the treatment of fatigue, viruses, diabetes, hypertension, asthma, and prostate diseases (1).

 Scientific curiosity in pine pollen is only now catching up with tradition's fascination.
 So far, most studies have been conducted in vitro or on non-human mammals.

 Many bioactive nutrients have been identified in pine pollen.
 Studies on these nutrients derived from other sources show them supporting immune response, stress recovery, endocrine function, and libido.

 Here are the top five ways pine pollen may benefit health:

 - Supporting the Immune System

 - Supporting Recovery from Stress